MathiasReichardt/HypermediaUi/README.md

 - use rel of hypermedia links to name breadcrums buttons -> add to ApiPath
 - fold action form by default to save screen space
+- breadcrums:  for query pagination use a drop down button containing all with same url but different query string to save space

 ## BUGS